 Ian Smith, who heads the Intermediated Green Finance and Policy group at EBRD, describes the interface as “a shopping-style platform” on which businesses and homeowners can connect with technology vendors.
 “One of the issues that's holding back the uptake of these higher-performing technologies is not just being able to afford them,” Smith said.
 “It's being able to find them.”

 Two characteristics make the Technology Catalogue a promising and potentially scalable climate-finance solution.
 First, the platform is vendor-driven.
 Vendors list their own products on the website and have a stake in promoting the tool to financers, customers and technology suppliers.
 “We're promoting it primarily through the vendors,” Smith explained, “because that's the way that we believe we can influence the market to deliver the most impact.”

 Second, the platform is free for vendors, financers and customers in the countries across eastern Europe, the Middle East, North Africa and Central Asia where it operates.
 Users can filter their search for products by country, manufacturer and technology.
-Technologies are grouped into 11 categories ranging from improved insulation to energy-efficient HVAC systems to fuel-efficient transportation.
+Technologies are grouped into 11 categories ranging from improved insulation to energy-efficient systems to fuel-efficient transportation.